bennyhuo/KotlinBlogTranslation/original/Improving Java Interop Top-Level Functions and Properties.md

 * you can refer to top-level functions from Java by the file name (File1.foo()),
 * renaming a file requires the clients to be recompiled, unless you have customized the class name with the annotation.

-<strong>Example 1</strong>.
+**Example 1**.
 By default, each file is compiled to a class named after it:
 <em>file1.kt</em>:

 {% raw %}